-Use the "Create a sprite from a file" option and this time choose a button from the Things folder.
+Use the "Create a sprite from a file" option and this time choose a button from the Things category.
+I have used Button3.

 Initially the button is plain with no text.
 We will need to edit the costume to manually add the text.